-where nj and fj are the moment and the force exerted on link j by link j-1, Aj is the orthonormal rotation matrix that describes the rotation between the j-th and the j-1-th frame. z0 is the base vector of the axis of rotation (or translation), as a convention it is chosen as 001T.

-At last, there will be linear terms in the inertias, masses, and center-of-mass vector, but there will be quadratic terms of the latter parameter as well.
+where nj and fj are the moment and the force exerted on link j by link j-1 and Aj is the orthonormal rotation matrix that describes the rotation between the j-th and the j-1-th frame; z0 is the base vector of the axis of rotation (or translation), which is selected by the convention 001T.
+This results in linear terms in the inertias, masses and the centre-of-mass vector, as well as the quadratic terms of the latter parameter.

-These quadratic terms can be eliminated by using a transformation of the inertia tensor.
-Let Ci denote the coordinate system for the i-th link and Ci* denote the frame of the center-of-mass of the i-th link.
-Let Ai,i* be the orthonormal rotation matrix between Ci and Ci*.
-If Ii is the inertia tensor about the center of the mass, then the inertia tensor I'i in Ci is:
+These quadratic terms can be eliminated by transforming the inertia tensor: let Ci denote the coordinate system for the i-th link and Ci* denote the frame of the centre of mass of the i-th link; let Ai,i* be the orthonormal rotation matrix between Ci and Ci*.
+If Ii is the inertia tensor around the centre of mass, then the inertia tensor I'i in Ci is